Project 200

 Waterfront Station with Granville Square in the background.
 These tracks were to be covered by a freeway linking parking garages in Downtown Vancouver with the surrounding communities.

-Project 200 was an ambitious waterfront redevelopment initiative launched in 1968 in Vancouver, British Columbia.
+Project 200 was a waterfront redevelopment initiative launched in 1968 in Vancouver, British Columbia.
 Named for its initial budget projection of $200 million, the project aimed to revitalize the area north of Cordova Street, stretching from Howe Street to Abbott Street.
 It was conceived as a modernist mixed-use complex, which at the time was believed to be the largest single development planned in Canada.

 Location

-The proposed site for Project 200 was at the base of Granville Street on the harbour, representing some of Vancouver's most valuable real estate.
-Its proximity to the downtown core and its visibility from North Vancouver meant that any development in this location would be highly prominent and easily recognizable.
+The proposed site for Project 200 was at the base of Granville Street on the harbour, consisting of some of Vancouver's most valuable real estate.

 Project design and amenities

 The development was planned to include up to 14 office towers, 1,000 apartment units, a 40-storey hotel, 5,000 parking spaces, and comprehensive retail shopping areas featuring a new department store.
 Key amenities were to include elevated pedestrian plazas, offering expansive views of the waterfront and enhancing the area's accessibility and aesthetic appeal.

 Central to the project was the proposed waterfront freeway, a thoroughfare intended to link the city with the Trans-Canada Highway to the east and west, and with BC Highway 99/I-5 to the south.
-The design included direct access to underground parking garages from the freeway, allowing convenient access to the complex.
+The design included direct access to underground parking garages from the freeway.

-Despite its ambitious scope, only a small portion of Project 200 was realized.
-The project faced significant hurdles, including challenges in securing financing and opposition to the demolition of historic structures such as the CPR Station, now known as Waterfront Station, which was ultimately preserved.
+Only a small portion of Project 200 was realised, as the project faced financial hurdles, and opposition to the demolition of historic structures such as the CPR Station, now known as Waterfront Station, which was ultimately preserved.